 Treating Peyronie Disease

 Peyronie disease occurs when the penis curves during an erection.
-This is most often due to a plaque (scar) that forms inside the penis.
-In some men, the plaque shrinks and disappears on its own, without treatment.
-If treatment is needed, the main goal is to relieve pain and make the penis straight enough for sex.
+This is most often due to a scar (plaque) that forms inside the penis.
+In some men, the plaque shrinks and goes away on its own, without treatment.
+If treatment is needed, the main goal is to ease pain and make the penis straight enough for sex.
 Pain is caused by an erection and subsequent bending of the penis.
 Peyronie disease is not contagious or caused by any transmittable disease.
 There are different kinds of treatment.
 The success of these different treatments varies from man to man.

-Medicine is usually tried for 1 to 2 years before other treatments are done.
+Medicine is often tried for 1 to 2 years before other treatments are done.
 For some men, the disease will go away during this time.
 Medicine may help reduce pain.
 It may also help soften and shrink the plaque in the penis.
 Some medicines may be taken by mouth.
 And some may be rubbed right on the penis.
 Others may be injected into the plaque.
 Medicines that treat erectile dysfunction may help with some of the problems of Peyronie disease.
-But they will not treat the curvature or pain.
-Your doctor will discuss all your options and possible side effects with you.
+But they won't treat the curvature or pain.
+Your healthcare provider will discuss all your options and possible side effects with you.

 Surgery is used in cases that can’t be treated by other means.
 It may also be done for a severe curve in the penis.
 It may also be done for severe pain that does not stop.
 Options for surgery include: